Henry Perceval, 5th Earl of Egmont

 Henry Frederick Joseph James Perceval, 5th Earl of Egmont (3 January 1796 – 23 December 1841), styled Viscount Perceval from 1822 to 1835, was a British peer and politician.
 An alcoholic from an early age, he inherited estates heavily encumbered by debt; avoiding writs for debt shaped much of his life.
-He was briefly elected a Member of Parliament, but may never have taken his seat, and spent much of his life either abroad or living under an alias.
+He was briefly elected a Member of Parliament (MP), but may never have taken his seat, and spent much of his life either abroad or living under an alias.
 His solicitor took personal advantage of the Earl's incapacity for business, resulting in belated litigation with the next Earl in 1863.

+Early life

+Perceval was born on 3 January 1796 as the only son of John Perceval, 4th Earl of Egmont (1767–1835) and his wife, Bridget Wynn (d.
+1826).

+His paternal grandparents were John Perceval, 3rd Earl of Egmont, and the former Isabella Powlett (a daughter of Lord Nassau Powlett).
+His maternal grandparents were Lt.-Col. Glynn Wynn, MP for Caernarfon, and the former Bridget Pugh (a daughter of Edward Philip Pugh of Penrhyn-Creuddyn).

-Henry was the only son of John Perceval, 4th Earl of Egmont and his wife Bridget Wynn.
-He was privately educated, and was admitted to Trinity College, Cambridge on 21 September 1814.
+He was privately educated, and was admitted to Trinity College, Cambridge, on 21 September 1814.
 He received an MA in 1818.